 ➢ Be able to conform to manufacturers requirements as per technical data, conform to relevant regulations and legislation

-➢ Be able to locate, identify and explain safe working loads, lifting capacity chart and explain different lifting configurations and working ranges
+➢ Be able to locate, identify and explain safe working loads, lifting capacity chart and explain how the manufacturer may reduce the lifting capacity when moving a suspended load, different lifting configurations and working ranges

 ➢ Identify and explain different lifting procedures, explain what task could fall into each category

-➢ Identify and explain centres of gravity, calculate estimated weights of loads
+➢ Identify and explain centres of gravity and calculate estimated weights of loads

 ➢ Identify any overhead / proximity hazards

-➢ Ensure excavator is in a safe condition for attachments to be fitted
+➢ Ensure telescopic handler is in a safe condition and attachments fitted correctly

 ➢ Environmental considerations